Leave/ForgetJust here for the exercises? Click here.

 - We don’t know where the handbag is

-- use leave when you want to say where the item is
+- use leave when you say where the item is

 - She left her handbag in the hallway.